 Lastly, while an airplane is partially pressurized, there is a change in pressure compared to ground level.
-All this can lead to Deep Vein Thrombosis (DVTs), which has recently garnered attention in the media.
-A DVT is a blood clot in the lower leg.
+All this can lead to deep vein thrombosis (or DVTs), which is a blood clot in the lower leg.
 Not only are there serious health implications with DVTs, but they can also reduce your chances of future air travel.

-- Increasing energy due to increased oxygenation of the muscles.
+- Increasing energy due to increased oxygenation of the muscles, and

-Compression can be purchased over-the-counter, which is a low grade of compression and does not require a medical prescription.
-Over-the-counter compression is not covered through an extended healthcare provider.
+Compression garments can be purchased over-the-counter, which is a low grade of compression and does not require a medical prescription.
+Extended healthcare providers do not cover over-the-counter compression socks.
 Sizing is based on shoe size and calf circumference.

-Medical compression is necessary if you want full stockings or if you need a higher gradient of compression; this may be due to a pre-existing condition.
-A prescription is required for medical grade compression.
+Medical compression is necessary if you want full stockings or if you need a higher gradient of compression.
+This may be due to a pre-existing condition.
+We need a prescription for medical grade compression.
 An appointment would need to be made first thing in the morning so that measurements can be taken before any swelling may occur in the legs and feet.

-Extended health care will typically cover two to four pairs of medical-grade compression socks/sleeves/stockings a year.
-If you are wearing a pair every day, you can get about 6 months of life out of it before the compression is rendered less effective.
+Extended health care will typically cover two to four pairs of medical-grade compression socks, sleeves, or stockings a year.
+If you wear them every day, your socks will last about 6 months before the compression is less effective.

-To review, compression should be worn whenever you are sitting or standing for long periods of time.
+To review, you should wear compression socks if you are sitting or standing for long periods of time.
 It takes seven consecutive steps to get the calf muscle pumping blood back to the heart.
-If you are travelling, either by air, or even a road trip, wear compression.
+Wear compression socks for travelling, whether it’s by air or by vehicle.

 Pregnant women can benefit from compression therapy to reduce strain on the blood vessels while carrying the added weight of a baby.
-Athletes can benefit from compression therapy both during their sport (knee-high socks in marathon runners are not simply a fashion statement!) and as a recovery tool afterwards.
+Athletes can benefit from compression therapy both during their sport and as a recovery tool afterwards.
+Knee-high socks in marathon runners are not simply a fashion statement!

-So put aside your vanity, and think about your health for a moment – consider wearing compression therapy.
+So put aside your vanity, and think about your health for a moment – consider wearing compression socks for travelling.